wangxufire/awesome-stars/README.md

 - [kubernetes-handbook](https://github.com/feiskyer/kubernetes-handbook) - Kubernetes Handbook （Kubernetes指南）   https://kubernetes.feisky.xyz
 - [zh-google-styleguide](https://github.com/zh-google-styleguide/zh-google-styleguide) - Google 开源项目风格指南 (中文版)

+## Mercury

+- [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 ## Objective-C

 - [mySIMBL](https://github.com/w0lfschild/mySIMBL) - :package: Plugin manager for macOS